Egg reserve test

 - you would like to conceive in the future, and just want to understand your current position

-If you are not already an IVFAustralia patient, you’ll need to ask your GP for a referral to IVFAustralia for an AMH test.
-Following this, you'll need to contact your nearest IVFAustralia clinic to have your blood taken.
+You will need to ask your GP for a referral to IVFAustralia for an AMH test.
+Then contact your nearest IVFAustralia clinic to have your blood taken.
 We analyse your results in our own specialised laboratory and send a copy of these results to your referring doctor.

-The test costs $75 and is not covered by Medicare.
+The AMH test costs $80 and is not covered by Medicare.